ppy/osu-wiki/wiki/osu!_rankings_history/en.md

 ## 2007

-*Note: During the period where Ranked Score was used, Rank #1 would often change as of such this list only includes users who have been verified to have reached Rank #1.
-Early dates use months where exact dates aren't available.*
+*Note: During the period where Ranked Score was used, Rank #1 would change frequently, thus the earlier listings may use months where exact dates aren't available.*

 | Player | From | To | Sources |
 | --: | :-- | :-- | :-- |